cortesi/modd/README.md

     # capabilities like piping and output redirection
     prep: echo "i'm now rebuilding" | tee /tmp/output

-    # Commands can be quoted.
-Newlines are stripped from quoted commands, so
+    # Commands can be quoted, and can then span multiple lines.
+Commands are
-    # escaping line endings when arguments span multiple lines is not needed
+    # shell scripts, executed by default in /bin/sh
     prep: "
-        ls
+        ls \
-            -l
+            -l \
-            -a;
+            -a
-        echo 'and hello again';
+        echo 'and hello again'
     "
 }